Sid Smith front page

 Oh Todmorden, oh fearsome site,

-Where folk are breezy, blythe and bright
+Where folk are breezy, blithe and bright,

 Or else prefer their roses white